Every interior designer has to start somewhere. No matter how successful they are today, each designer had a very first project.

 But you still have to make sure that all photos are adjusted for optimal brightness and color, and free of any blurriness or pixelation.

 The visitor should be able to scroll through photos and check out your work in a simple, intuitive way, with no confusion or slow load times.
 Ask family and friends to check out your finished project and give you feedback so you can make it as easy to use as possible.

 Some new designers hesitate to commit fully to one niche.
 They worry it’s too limiting, or that establishing a distinctive brand right away will pigeonhole them into a certain kind of work too early.

 However, starting off with one specialization doesn’t mean you can’t pivot later.
-It also doesn’t mean that you can’t do other, more varied work: Just keep the projects that don’t fit your aesthetic out of your portfolio.
+It also doesn’t mean that you can’t do other, more varied work: Just keep the projects that don’t fit your aesthetic out of your interior design portfolio.

 A carefully curated collection of your best work will set your services apart from those of other designers and attract clients who share your style, as we mentioned.
 For that reason, the portfolio should only show work that you want to repeat and specialize in.

 Your portfolio doesn’t have to be comprehensive.
 As you build your body of work, you can choose to include only the projects you loved the most.